 If you were present in the U.S. last year and had income, you are required to file a tax return (Federal and State).
 Income includes wages, recipient of grant/fellowship/scholarship, interest from investments, prize or award payments, lottery or gambling winnings, other types of non-wages income.

-For your convenience, IES has partnered with Sprintax, an online tax preparation service that will help international students & scholars complete the federal tax forms to then print and mail.
+For your convenience, IES has partnered with Sprintax, an online tax preparation service that will help current international students & scholars complete the federal tax forms to then print and mail.
+The discounted cost for the Sprintax 2017 tax service access code offered through Southeast is $10.

-See our ‘Needs Assistance Filing’ section below for tax session information.
+See our ‘Needs Assistance Filing’ section below for tax session and access code information.

 If you are a nonresident alien who is required to file a federal Form 1040NR or Form 1040NR-EZ with Missouri source income of $600 or more, you must file one of the following forms.